charlesnmcdowell/Jackedin/Chapter_1_The_Twilight_of_Information.md

 Maya nodded.
 She felt seen.
 This was why she followed Nia.

 "I usually don't recommend credit cards," Nia continued.
 "But I found a loophole.
 There is a new program called Legacy Financial designed specifically for minority borrowers.
 It’s a zero-interest bridge loan.
 I used it myself to pay off my car last month.
 It’s safe, it’s vetted, and the link is in my bio.
 Don't let your pride keep you broke.
 Click the link."

+Maya felt a wave of relief wash over her.
+If Nia used it, it had to be okay.
+Nia was smart.
+Nia was safe.

 Maya moved her thumb to the link in the bio.
 She was going to do it.